Krantz-XRF/FreeType/FreeType/README.md

     conicTo :: Vector Int -> Vector Int -> b -> b
     cubicTo :: Vector Int -> Vector Int -> Vector Int -> b -> b
 ```

+Note that here we present a simplified version of the `Bezier` class.
+The full version have a coordinate type `BCoord b` and a result type `ResultBezier b`.
+The following `BezierSegment` class is also shown simplified, and the full version have a coordinate type `BSCoord b`.

 Or, if the Bezier curve is represented as a list of Bezier curve segments, the segment type should implement `class BezierSegment`: